QCD corrections to the Golden decay channel of the Higgs boson: QCD correction to

-{In the SM, the leading order (LO) contribution to the on-shell decay of Higgs boson into four charged leptons ($ H \to e^+ e^- \mu^+ \mu^-$) mediated by $Z$-bosons comes from a tree-level diagram, shown in Fig.~\ref{fig:LO}.
+{In the SM, the leading order (LO) contribution to the on-shell decay of the Higgs boson into four charged leptons ($ H \to e^+ e^- \mu^+ \mu^-$), mediated by a pair of $Z$-bosons, comes from a tree-level diagram, shown in Fig.~\ref{fig:LO}.
 Due to energy conservation, at least one of the two $Z$-bosons has to be off-shell, depicted by $Z^*$.
-In this work, our calculation considers a more general case by treating both the $Z$-bosons off-shell.} We choose the following momenta assignments for the particles in the decay.
+In this work, we consider a more general case by treating both the $Z$-bosons off-shell.} We choose the following momenta assignments for the particles in the decay.

 where momentum conservation requires $q =( p_1 +p_2)$, $p_1 = (p_3 + p_4)$ and $p_2 = (p_5 + p_6)$.
-In our calculations, we are neglecting the masses of final-state leptons.
-Therefore, the scalar products of momenta lead to
+In our calculation, we are neglecting the masses of the final-state leptons.
+Various scalar products of interest are given by,

 where $m_H$ is the Higgs mass.
-As the decay width is proportional to squared amplitude, the amplitude for $H \to Z^{(*)} Z^{(*)} \to e^+ e^- \mu^+ \mu^-$ in the perturbative expansion upto two-loop order can be written as
+As the decay width is proportional to the squared amplitude, the amplitude for $H \to Z^{(*)} Z^{(*)} \to e^+ e^- \mu^+ \mu^-$ in the perturbative expansion up to two-loop order can be written as,

 Here $M_0$, $M_1$, and $M_2$ are the LO, one-loop, and two-loop amplitudes. {In the SM, $M_1$ receives contribution only from the electroweak (EW) sector, as the particles involved at the LO are color neutral.
-However, at two-loop, both the EW and QCD sectors can contribute.
-Therefore, there can be contributions of $\mathcal{O}(\alpha^2)$ and $\mathcal{O}(\alpha \alpha_s)$ at the two-loop, but one can neglect the contributions of $\mathcal{O}(\alpha^2)$ due to the smallness of EW coupling $\alpha$ in comparison to the strong coupling $\alpha_s$.
-Thus, we only consider mixed QCD-electroweak corrections of $\mathcal{O}(\alpha \alpha_s)$ at the two-loop level and focus on the evaluation of $M_2^{\alpha \alpha_s}$.
+However, at the two-loop level, both the EW and QCD sectors can contribute.
+Therefore, there can be contributions of $\mathcal{O}(\alpha^2)$ and $\mathcal{O}(\alpha \alpha_s)$ at the two-loop level, but one can neglect the contributions of $\mathcal{O}(\alpha^2)$ due to the smallness of the EW coupling $\alpha$ in comparison to the strong coupling $\alpha_s$.
+Thus, we only consider the mixed QCD-electroweak corrections of $\mathcal{O}(\alpha \alpha_s)$ at the two-loop level and focus on the evaluation of $M_2^{\alpha \alpha_s}$.

-{In going beyond the LO, $\mathcal{O}(\alpha)$ amplitude receives contributions from several one-loop diagrams mediated by weak bosons and quarks.
-However, only quarks are susceptible to couple with gluons and take part in QCD corrections, therefore at $\mathcal{O}(\alpha \alpha_s)$, only the diagrams with quark loop along with the gluon dressing will contribute.
-The correction to the amplitude at $\mathcal{O}(\alpha \alpha_s)$ can be divided into three categories as follows:
+{In going beyond the LO, $\mathcal{O}(\alpha)$ amplitude receives contributions from several one-loop diagrams mediated by the weak bosons and quarks.
+However, only quarks are susceptible to couple with the gluons and take part in the QCD corrections; therefore, at $\mathcal{O}(\alpha \alpha_s)$, only the diagrams with quark loop along with the gluon dressing will contribute.
+The contribution to the amplitude at $\mathcal{O}(\alpha \alpha_s)$ can be divided into three categories as follows: